practicalli/neovim/docs/repl-workflow.md

 **REPL driven development is the foundation of working with Clojure effectively**

 Coding with a REPL provides instant feedback as design decisions are coded.
 The REPL feedback helps test the assumptions that are driving the design choices.
-Important design choices should be codified in unit tests, optionally using _spec_ (a library to define _specifications_).

 * Read - code is read by the Clojure reader, passing any macros to the macro reader which converts those macros into Clojure code.
 * Evaluate - code is compiled into the host language (e.g. Java bytecode) and executed
 * Print - results of the code are displayed, either in the REPL or as part of the application.
 * Loop - the REPL is a continuous process that evaluates code, either a single expression or the whole application.

+Design decisions and valuable data from REPL experiments can be codified as [specifications](#data-and-function-specifications) and [unit tests](#test-driven-development-and-repl-driven-development)

 !!!
 Quote "Always be REPL'ing"
     _Coding without a REPL feels like so limiting.
 I want instant fast feedback from my code as I craft it, testing my assumptions and design choices every step of the journey to a solution_